sunericd/TISSUE/README.md

 ## Installation and setup

-### Option 1: PyPI
+### Future Option: PyPI

+This will be an option for installing the final version of the software (TBD).
 Install the package through PyPI with ```pip```.
 We recommend setting up a conda environment (or another virtual environment) first since ```tissue-bio``` currently relies on specific versions for its dependencies (although it should generally work for other environment versions, but this hasn't been thoroughly tested):

 ```
 conda create -n myenv python=3.8